panda3d/panda3d-docs/programming/render-attributes/tinting-and-recoloring.rst

 =================================== ========================================================================================================================================================
 Method                              Explanation
 =================================== ========================================================================================================================================================
-ColorAttrib.makeVertex()            Used by the model loader to indicate that the model has vertex colors stored in its vertex arrays.
+:meth:`.ColorAttrib.make_vertex()`  Used by the model loader to indicate that the model has vertex colors stored in its vertex arrays.
-ColorAttrib.makeFlat((R,G,B,A))     Used by the model loader to indicate that the model has a single flat color.
+:meth:`.ColorAttrib.make_flat()`    Used by the model loader to indicate that the model has a single flat color.
-ColorAttrib.makeOff()               Used by the model loader to indicate that no particular color was specified.
+:meth:`.ColorAttrib.make_off()`     Used by the model loader to indicate that no particular color was specified.
 Essentially the same as flat white, but possibly a little faster to render.
 =================================== ========================================================================================================================================================

 Panda combines these color attributes with the textures.
 If you are accustomed